Saturdays start slow. Even hound dogs sleep in, worn out from chasing girls all night, and finding food hard to get too.

 Behind the news is always old men with money and lots of connections.

-Near the back of the village I find a property that might suit these goals.
+Near the back of the village I find a property that might work for me and make me money.
 This complex, as described by its large billboard in front, has the latest nuances and features its own hot pools, wi-fi, laundry room, patios and balconies, and security.
 It is not too large, but at 45 units there will be monthly fees and management costs.

-Thinking further, I decide there has to be more than fishing and hot soaks to entice me to come back to Salto and a vacation rental somewhere else would probably bring me a better return on investment.
+Thinking further, I conclude there has to be more than fishing for dorado’s and hot soaks to entice me to come back to Salto and a vacation rental somewhere else would probably bring me a better return on investment and be more appealing to more paying guests.

-I keep my eyes open this afternoon for a good place to have lunch.
+I keep my eyes open this afternoon instead for a good place to have lunch.

-Hot soaks made me want to take a nap, but money thinking always makes me hungry.
+Hot soaks make me want to take a nap, but money thinking always makes me hungry.

 One of the first things I pick up in a new place is a local map.

 This museum was once a huge home belonging to the woman whose portrait is on the wall when you first enter.
-The pink colored house is on Uruguay street and is open free of charge to anyone who wishes to see inside.
-Walking inside you see that the lady collected art, and, when she passed, left the house and art as her memorial.
+The pink colored house is on Uruguay street and is open, free of charge, to anyone who wishes to see inside.
+Entering the museum, you see that the lady collected art, and, when she passed, left the house and art as her memorial.

 One of the smaller, and maybe least ostentatious paintings, is of a gaucho.